Hyperbolicity of the base of an admissible family of log canonical stable minimal models: Hyperbolicity properties for admissible families of lc stable minimal models

 \subsubsection{DLSZ criterion}

-In this section we review the criterion of Deng-Lu-Sun-Zuo \cite{DLSZ} on the big Picard type result via Finsler metrics. \begin{defn}[Finsler metric] Let $E$ be a holomorphic vector bundle on a complex manifold $X$.
+In this section we review the criterion by Deng-Lu-Sun-Zuo \cite{DLSZ} on the big Picard type result via Finsler pseudometrics. \begin{defn}[Finsler metric] Let $E$ be a holomorphic vector bundle on a complex manifold $X$.
 A Finsler pseudometric on $E$ is a continuous function $h:E\to[0,\infty)$ such that